 The Division is required to periodically inspect all State buildings.
 Reports of such inspections, including findings and recommendations, shall be submitted to the appropriate State agency and annually to the Board of Examiners.
 As a result of the State Fire Marshal annual inspection of buildings, if an agency in charge of any State property fails to comply with an order of the State Fire Marshal for any change within 30 days, the Fire Marshal shall report such failure to the State Public Works Division who shall take the necessary steps to correct the situation as ordered by the Fire Marshal.
 Inspections are of critical importance as they aid in the development of future request for capital improvement funding and serve to protect State employees and members of the public.
-The Division has developed a Facility Condition Analysis Group to carry out inspections.
-The function of the Division's Facility Condition Analysis Group is to coordinate a statewide series of inspections of State buildings relating to roofing, compliance with the Americans with Disabilities Act, fire safety and other issues relating to the safety of State employees and the general public.
+The Division has developed a Facility Condition Analysis Group is to coordinate a statewide series of inspections of State buildings relating to roofing, compliance with the Americans with Disabilities Act, fire safety and other issues relating to the safety of State employees and the general public.
 (NRS 341.201 and 477.035)